FourthBrain/Building-Generative-AI-Apps/README.md

 ## :collision: Example Applications
 This repo contains two example projects that we will demo during the workshop.
 Click on the product names below for more information.
 - [ ] AiconOS is a Stable Diffusion project that allows you to generate more accurate and vibrant iOS icons based on textual descriptions.
 The project is open-source and welcomes contributions from the community.
-- [ ] GenerAdsis a fine-tuned BLOOM LLM marketing assistant that can help you generate quick, and catchy, advertisements for your products.
+- [ ] GenerAds is a fine-tuned BLOOM LLM marketing assistant that can help you generate quick, and catchy, advertisements for your products.